CONNECTIONS MURAL ART CURRICULUM

 Lesson #2: Turning shapes into symbols, connecting symbols to represent networks

-Lesson #3: Maps and networks from around the world/mural visit
+Lesson #3: Maps and networks from around the world, video, and mural visit.

 Lesson #4: Portraying connections to your community through abstraction